javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 ## The typeof operator [#type-typeof]

-The `typeof` operator returns the type of the argument.
+The `typeof` operator returns the type of the operand/argument.
 It's useful when we want to process values of different types differently or just want to do a quick check.

 It supports two forms of syntax: